Annual Clinical Conference

 Saturday 12th May 2018

-The next conference in collaboration with Shakespeare at the Tobacco Factory will be Henry V in September 2018 - please check back here after Easter for further details and booking information.
+The next conference in collaboration with Shakespeare at the Tobacco Factory will be Henry V on 29th September 2018 - please check back here after Easter for further details and booking information.

 Piano Concert Fundraiser with Charlie Woof-Byrne and Teresa de la Escalera Calderón

 This fabulous event raised over £500 for Bridge Foundation free services and was extremely well received.
 Massive thanks to our two extremely talented young pianists.

 'This was the best concert I've been to at Trinity Henleaze'

 Clinical Conference: Fear